 Ban Texting While Driving - SB 52 by Sen. Detert and HB 13 by Rep. Holder would ban typing messages on electronic devices while operating a vehicle.
 The bill would not prevent the safe usage of mobile or radio devices for verbal communication.
 The penalty would be a secondary offense meaning that law enforcement could not stop a motorist just for texting while driving.
 SB 74 by Sen. Sachs would make the violation a primary offense, meaning law enforcement could ticket a violator just for texting while driving.
 Additionally, HB 61 and SB 152 would ban the use of all mobile electronic devices for minors who are driving.
 SB 708 by Sen. Soto would elevate accidents causing deaths to vehicular homicide if the driver was texting while driving.
-SB 52 and HB 13 each have one remaining committee stop.
+SB 52 has one remaining committee stop and HB 13 is ready for the floor.

 Underground Natural Gas Storage - SB 958 by Sen. Richter and HB 1083 by Rep. Eagle would allow permitting of underground natural gas storage facilities.
 These facilities would inject natural gas more than 10,000 feet below ground.
 The bill would provide for expedited permitting of storage facilities but would require compliance with Florida's environmental and public safety laws.
 In addition, the bill would protect drinking water resources by prohibiting storage facilities in drinking water aquifers.
 SB 984 and HB 1085 would exempt from public records requirements, information relating to plans to establish an underground natural gas storage facility.
-HB 1083 and HB 1085 passed out of their first committee of reference.
+HB 1083 passed out of its first committee and HB 1085 passed out its second committee.

 Adverse Possession - SB 1166 by Sen. Bradley and HB 903 by Rep. Davis would expand adverse possession claims to include an adverse possessor who controls the land through maintenance or improvements, without actually "occupying" the property.
 A person claiming adverse possession must provide certain information to the property appraiser, which would include a notarized attestation from the owner affirming that the property is known to be adversely possessed.
-HB 903 passed out of its second committee and has been amended to remove the notarized attestation portion of the bill.
+HB 903 is ready for the floor and has been amended to remove the notarized attestation portion of the bill.